IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/index.md

 can be added at the top of measurement equations, and dynamic links which can be used to link some parameters or steady-state values to each other.

-* There can be two types of variables and two types of shocks in IRIS
+* There can be two types of variables and two types of shocks in IrisT
 models: transition variables and shocks, and measurement variables and shocks.